Enhancing Peer Review in Astronomy: A Machine Learning and Optimization Approach to Reviewer Assignments for ALMA: Introduction

 \section{Introduction}

 Peer review is the cornerstone of modern scientific research, playing a crucial role in the allocation of billions in grant funding and providing access to high-cost facilities such as supercomputers and telescopes, both ground- and space-based.
 Traditionally, this process relies on an invited panel of experts to evaluate and recommend which proposals should be accepted.
-This model has been widely adopted across the scientific community, including by major astronomical observatories.
-One prominent example is the Atacama Large Millimeter/submillimeter Array (ALMA), which utilized panel-based peer review when it began science operations in 2011.
-As the largest ground-based observatory and the most sensitive telescope ever constructed for high-resolution imaging of the submillimeter sky, ALMA is in high demand, making an efficient peer review process essential to its operations.
+This model has been widely adopted across the scientific community, including most major astronomical observatories.
+A prominent example is the Atacama Large Millimeter/submillimeter Array (ALMA), which implemented panel-based peer review when it began science operations in 2011.
+As the largest ground-based observatory and the most sensitive telescope ever constructed for high-resolution imaging of the submillimeter sky, ALMA's high demand necessitates an efficient peer review process.

-The increasing volume of proposals submitted to major observatories has put the traditional panel-based peer review process under strain.
-The Hubble Space Telescope (HST), the James Web Space Telescope (JWST), the European Southern Observatory (ESO), and ALMA for example receive between 1000 to 2000 proposals per year.
-Managing this large volume requires an ever-growing number of reviewers, complicating the logistics of organizing panel meetings, which can require 200 or more participants.
-These challenges have prompted some observatories to evolve the peer review process from the traditional panel approach to allow for proposal review without a face-to-face or virtual meeting of the reviewers.
-HST and JWST now use external reviewers in this manner for the smaller time requests, and distributed peer review \citep{Merrifeld09} is in use at Gemini for Fast Turnaround proposals \citep{Andersen19}, the European Southern Observatory \citep{Patat19,Jerabkova23}, and ALMA \citep{DonovanMeyer22}, where each proposal team designates one person to participate in the review process.

-In addition to logistical challenges, the assignment of proposals to reviewers has also become increasingly complex due to the large volume of submissions.
-In smaller systems, this task can often be handled manually, but for the largest observatories, automated approaches are necessary.
-Commonly, proposals and reviewers are tagged with topical keywords to facilitate matching based on shared expertise.
-However, this method has limitations, particularly in the accurate assignment of keywords to both proposals and reviewers \citep{Strolger23}.
-With the increasing use of distributed peer review processes, emphasis is also placed on matching the proposals to the reviewers expertise since the reviewers will not have a group discussion of the proposals.
-As a result, HST, JWST, and ESO have begun incorporating machine learning and optimization techniques to improve the matching of proposals to reviewer's expertise \citep{Strolger17,Strolger23,Kerzendorf20}.

-These advanced algorithms typically work in two phases~\citep[see Section 3 in][]{Shah22}.
-First, machine learning methods are used to quantify the similarity between the subject matter of a proposal and the expertise of the reviewer.
-Based on these similarities, proposals are then assigned to reviewers through optimization of a pre-determined metric.
-Notably, automated machine learning algorithms have been integrated into the assignment processes of HST and JWST \citep{Strolger17,Strolger23} and in a pilot initiative at ESO \citep{Patat19,Kerzendorf20}.
-Following these examples, ALMA introduced machine learning and optimization techniques into its review process in 2023 (ALMA Cycle 10).